 Objective Target Action Measure 6.2c Aim: To protect the native fauna populations and habitats within Willoughby and provide for their maintenance and enhancement.
 Council will aim to maintain, and enhance where appropriate, species diversity and native fauna habitat across the Local Government Area.
 Maintenance of viable fauna populations, species and habitat.
 Council will not carry out or allow actions that impact adversely on the viability of wildlife populations.
 Wildlife numbers and diversity are stable or increased.
 Council will aim to protect marine habitats adjacent to Willoughby LGA land.
 Activities on lands within the council LGA will not adversely affect marine habitats Council will not carry out or allow actions that impact adversely on marine habitats.
 Council will regulate stormwater pollution and maintain traps and channels for the prevention of movement or pollutants into waterways Marine habitats adjacent to Willoughby LGA are not affected by land-based activities.
 Willoughby LEP 2012 3.2(f) and State Environmental Planning Policy (Exempt and Complying Development Codes) 2008, 1.17A(e) prohibits development on land within an environmentally sensitive area from being a complying development.
-Willoughby Vegetation Management Policy (Draft) provides for the preservation of bushland on private property.
 Bushland and its wildlife habitat potential on private property shall be retained.
 Council will fulfil all requirements to retain bushland on private property when assessing proposed developments.
 Appropriate Bushland Officers will be consulted when bushland is on or near a development site.
-Owners of private property containing bushland will be encouraged to retain and care for their natural areas.
 Bushland and its wildlife habitat potential on private property is being retained and is not deteriorating.